CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/overview.md

 You will have access to a lab guide which is a reference material to assist you in getting started with the exploration.
 You are encouraged to explore Microsoft Purview further based on your interests and preferences.

-- Lab 1
+- Lab 1 - Migrate Windows & Linux Servers to Azure
-  - exercise 1 - create setup azure migrate
+  - Exercise 1 - Create setup azure migrate
-  - exercise 2 - discover assess workloads with appliance
+  - Exercise 2 - Discover assess workloads with appliance
-  - exercise 3 - migrate servers to azure
+  - Exercise 3 - Migrate servers to azure

-- Lab 2
+- Lab 2 - Migrate SQL Databases to Azure SQL
-  - exercise 1 - migrate SQLDatabase to AzureSQLDatabaseServices
+  - Exercise 1 - Migrate SQLDatabase to AzureSQLDatabaseServices

-- Lab3
+- Lab3 - Migrate .Net Apps to Azure App Service
-  - exercise 1 - migrate WebApps to AzureAppServices Review Legacy App Database
+  - Exercise 1 - Migrate WebApps to AzureAppServices Review Legacy App Database
-  - exercise 2 - migrate WebApps to AzureAppServices Assessment Legacy Application
+  - Exercise 2 - Migrate WebApps to AzureAppServices Assessment Legacy Application
-  - exercise 3 - migrate WebApps to AzureAppServices Migrate Legacy Application
+  - Exercise 3 - Migrate WebApps to AzureAppServices Migrate Legacy Application

-- Lab 4
+- Lab 4 - Secure Workloads with Defender for Cloud
-  - exercise 1 - Secure Workloads with Defender for Cloud
+  - Exercise 1 - Secure Workloads with Defender for Cloud

-- hol5
+- Lab 5 - SIEM with Sentinel
-  - exercise 1 - SIEM with Sentinel
+  - Exercise 1 - SIEM with Sentinel

 ### Azure services and related products